 United Methodists recognize all humans are created in the image of God.
 Therefore, everyone is called to treat all people with love, care, respect and justice.
 As the Church's constitution states, "The United Methodist Church proclaims the value of each person as a unique child of God and commits itself to the healing and wholeness of all persons."
-(The Book of Discipline of The United Methodist Church, Article 5, Racial Justice.)
+(The Book of Discipline of The United Methodist Church, ¶15).
 This commitment to the well-being of all people is rooted in God's calling, Jesus' teachings and Wesley's understanding of holiness, which must be expressed through love of God and neighbor.

 As part of the commitment to the "healing and wholeness of all persons" and the desire that all may develop their God-given abilities for the service of others, United Methodists believe all people have a right to access the blessings bestowed by God, including a right to education.
-The United Methodist Church's Book of Resolutions states, "All people, irrespective of sex, age, race, color, ethnicity, language, religion, political or other opinion, national or social origin, property or birth, as well as persons with disabilities, migrants, indigenous persons and children and youths, especially those in vulnerable situations or other status should have access to inclusive, equitable quality education and lifelong learning opportunities" (The 2024 Book of Resolutions of The United Methodist Church #4214, The Right of All to Quality Education).
+The United Methodist Church's Book of Resolutions states, "All people, irrespective of sex, age, race, color, ethnicity, language, religion, political or other opinion, national or social origin, property or birth, as well as persons with disabilities, migrants, indigenous persons and children and youths, especially those in vulnerable situations or other status should have access to inclusive, equitable quality education and lifelong learning opportunities" (The 2016 Book of Resolutions of The United Methodist Church #4214 The Right of All to Quality Education).

 Although education is a basic human right, not all people have the same access to education.
 This has been true historically and remains true today.
-Indeed, "the right to education remains one of the most widely and systematically violated of all human rights" (2024 Book of Resolutions of The United Methodist Church #4214, The Right of All to Quality Education).
+Indeed, "the right to education remains one of the most widely and systematically violated of all human rights" (The Book of Resolutions #4214).
 These violations often occur along the lines of social distinction mentioned in the paragraph above.
 These violations are a form of sin that contradicts our teachings and a grave issue of social injustice.